voxpelli/webpage-webmentions/README.md

 ### Locally

-1. Set up a new PostgreSQL database by importing `tables.sql`
+1. Set up a new PostgreSQL database
+2. Run `./node_modules/.bin/db-migrate up` to set up the tables
-2. Copy `sample.env` to `.env` and set up the environment variables
+3. Copy `sample.env` to `.env` and set up the environment variables
-3. Run `foreman start`
+4. Run `foreman start`

 ### Heroku